jensrossbach/node-red-contrib-sony-audio-control/docs/sony-audio-filter.md

 |dlna    |music   |        |
 |radio   |fm      |        |

-### Sound Settings
-Depending on the selected sound setting, the output format is like described in below table:
+<sup>2</sup> Depending on the selected sound setting, the output format is like described in below table:

 |Sound Setting|Format |Description                                         |
 |-------------|-------|----------------------------------------------------|